-Note that two events were not clipped.
-There were no subsequent matching events for these context switches.
-Therefore they didn’t match with any event on the left, and were not clipped.
+Note that last event for each of the two CPU Ids remain unclipped, because there were no subsequent matching events for the ClipEventDuration operator to use for the clip.

 Multicast

-While the code shown in Figure 29 will produce the correct answer using the techniques for ingressing static data shown in these examples, when executed, it has some interesting behavior: rather than computing InfiniteCSTicks2Cores once and using the results for both inputs to ClipEventDuration, it will instead compute InfiniteCSTicks2Cores twice, once for each ClipEventDuration input.
-This behavior is actually standard across all LINQ dialects.
+While the code shown in Figure 29 will produce the correct result using the techniques for ingressing static data shown in these examples, when executed, it has some interesting behavior: rather than computing infiniteContextSwitch once and using the results for both inputs to ClipEventDuration, it will instead compute infiniteContextSwitch twice, once for each ClipEventDuration input.
+This behavior is standard across all LINQ dialects.
 While inefficient for offline processing, this can be even more problematic for real time queries, where multiple subscriptions to a data source may not be possible, and where two subscriptions that start at different times may produce different actual input!